annaweronica/AJ-resume-webpage/README.md

 - Internet Explorer<br>
 [Exception: the webpage is not supported on Internet Explorer](/wireframes/Internet-explorer-error.png)

-Most common path through the website:
+**TESTING THE FEATURES**

+Webpage and its responsiveness was tested for Desktop, iPod and Mobile through 320 (and smaller) to large desktop sizes.
+No bugs or problems detected.

+MENU:<br>
+Main page > Tech > Agile > Contact:<br>

 1. On desktop and iPod:

-Main page > Tech > Agile > > Contact
-Each of these pages leads the recruiter scrolling down through next page to Contact page and the footer at the bottom with also posibility of contact.
+- Each of these pages leads the recruiter scrolling down through next page to Contact page and the footer at the bottom with also posibility of contact.
 In some places the recruiter may wanto to be back to another page and he can easily do it clicking on one of the sub-page name on the manu.
-Clicking on TECH will lead him back to the TECH sub-page.
+- Clicking on TECH will lead him back to the TECH sub-page.
-Clicking on Agile sub-page will lead him back to the Agile.
+- Clicking on Agile sub-page will lead him back to the Agile.
-Clicking on Contact sub-page will lead him back to the Contact.
+- Clicking on Contact sub-page will lead him back to the Contact.
-Clicking on logo >Anna Janiak< in menu will lead him back to the main page.
+- Clicking on logo >Anna Janiak< in menu will lead him back to the main page.

-2. On mobile devices the path happens as follows but the menu collapses into a burger.
+2. On mobile devices:
+- The path happens as follows but the menu collapses into a burger.
 Once cklicking on the burger it will lead the recruiter to the items of the menu and the order happens as the steps above.
 There is one more menu sub-page to be back to the main page on mobile devices: *Home* re-directing you to the main page.
 You can still be back to the main page clicking on logo.

-**TESTING THE FEATURES**
+Footer:

+1. On desktop and iPod:
+- The footer is always at the bottom of the scrollspy webpage and consist of three social media icons and underneath a copyright.

+2. On mobile devices
+- The footer is reduced to social media only.

+Typewrter effect:

+1. On desktop and iPod:
+- The typewriter animation is showing (large and extralarge sizes od viewing window so 992px width and up)

+2. On mobile and smaller iPod:
+- The typewriter is hidden on all viewing windows smaller than 991px width viewing window.
+The static job title is showed instead.

 ### Deployment